bamonroe/rnoweb-nvim/README.md

 - Figure numbering
 - Footnote numbering
 - Diacritic replacement
+- Subscript/superscripts
 - Replacement of in document text macros (`\newcommand`'s where the result of the command is only text)
+- Lots of pre-defined conceals for common commands

 ### Improvements
 - Citation conceal with bibliography lookup and hopefully the anti-conceal functionality.
 Not doing this before anti-conceal is mainlined.